Skip to content

 • Diarrhea

-Depending on how much alcohol, a disulfiram reaction resulting from mixing alcohol and this drug could last up to two hours.
+Depending on how much is drank, a disulfiram reaction resulting from mixing it and could last up to two hours.
 Emergency medical treatment may be necessary if symptoms are severe to prevent dehydration and fainting due to hyperventilation.
-Alcoholics taking disulfiram to suppress cravings should not take this drug.

-Occasionally, mixing this drug with alcohol may trigger a response resembling signs of a disulfiram reaction.
-It is due to alcohol interfering with the ability of the liver to metabolize it.
+Occasionally, combining liquor with this medicine may trigger a response resembling signs of a disulfiram reaction.
+It is due to it interfering with the ability to metabolize it.

 • Throbbing headache